 Free shouldn’t mean neglected

-Most youth sports platforms give away team communications and invest in everything else.
-We do the opposite — free communications for every team, invested in the way everything else should be.
+Most youth sports platforms give away team comms as the loss leader and neglect them.
+We do the opposite — free comms, properly invested in.

 When we first started showing Team Scout to coaches and program admins, the most common question was: what's free?
 The second most common question was: what's the catch?